-We are recruiting one Subject Lead External Examiner for Advocacy.
 In addition to acting as a Subject Specialist External Examiner, the Subject Lead will:

-- be responsible for taking an overview of assessments in their subject area across all AETOs to ensure consistency of assessment on behalf of the BSB; - oversee the work of the team of Subject Specialist External Examiners for their subject area across all AETOs: - co-ordinate the work of the relevant Subject Specialist External Examiners to provide an annual written report to the Bar Standards Board's Supervision Team and the AETO course leaders and report immediately any matters of serious concern which might put at risk the standards of Bar training; - assist the BSB in identifying training needs for Subject Specialist External Examiners and contribute to training.
+- be responsible for taking an overview of assessments in their subject area across all AETOs to ensure consistency of assessment on behalf of the BSB. - oversee the work of the team of Subject Specialist External Examiners for their subject area across all AETOs. - assist the BSB in identifying training needs for External Examiners and contribute to designing and facilitating training. - provide the BSB Supervision team with expert advice, subject knowledge, and academic input regarding the requirements the Supervision team places upon AETOs. - co-ordinate the work of the relevant Subject Specialist External Examiners to provide an annual written report to the Bar Standards Board's Supervision Team and the AETO course leaders.
+They will report immediately any matters of serious concern which might put at risk the standards of Bar training.